 NHS 111 and OOH services already play a major part in reducing reliance on busy emergency health services.
 We know that the service has real potential to develop and further improve the service offered to patients, reducing reliance on our emergency health services.
 As part of this, we want to make it easier for local GPs and other clinicians to work in emergency care / unscheduled care.

-Where an NHS Trust runs an NHS 111 service or an OOH service, the NHS Litigation Authority can and will cover additional medical indemnity costs for GPs working in the service.
-Under current legislation however, the NHS Litigation Authority cannot cover other providers providing OOH or NHS 111 services, so additional indemnity will be the responsibility of the provider and/or the GPs themselves.
+NHS Resolution provides clinical negligence cover to NHS Trusts.
+Where an NHS Trust runs an NHS 111 service or an OOH service, NHS Resolution can and will cover additional medical indemnity costs for GPs working in the service.
+Under current legislation however, NHS Resolution cannot cover other providers providing OOH or NHS 111 services, so additional indemnity will be the responsibility of the provider and/or the GPs themselves.
 We hear this is a barrier to recruitment to these services and we are having ongoing conversations with Medical Defence Organisations and the profession around these issues.
 The Winter Indemnity Scheme will help mitigate the risks that GP OOH services and urgent care services are unable to fully recruit to clinical shifts, and will therefore help system resilience over the busy winter period.

-NHS England has committed £5m to support this initiative and will be monitoring uptake across OOH, NHS111 and urgent care service providers to evaluate the schemes impact.
+NHS England has committed £10m to support this initiative and will be monitoring uptake across OOH, NHS111 and urgent care service providers to evaluate the scheme’s impact.

 No, the scheme is being run as last year, focusing on GP sessions.
-Further work is being undertaken to identify the impact of indemnity costs for non-medical clinicians which will help inform CCGs commissioning intentions for 2017/18.
+Further work is being undertaken with the Department of Health to look at the wider problem of indemnity across general practice more widely.

 For further information please contact firstname.lastname@example.org